 Do you have paying customers?
 If you don’t, do not expect your first sales rep to get them.
 They might be able to but they probably wont do well.
 It’s going to be expensive and you’ll almost certainly miss out on all the benefits of talking to prospects from a founder’s perspective.

 How many paying customers do you have?
 There’s no exact number but it’s going to be related to your sales cycle length and deal size.
-If you sell to SMB and have short sales cycles (under a month), you probably want at least 15-20.
+If you sell to SMB and have short sales cycles (under a month), you probably want at least 15-20, if not more.
 Enterprise sales can take a long time so if you’ve closed a few, it may be time to consider hiring your first rep.

 How are you getting customers?
 Being able to acquire customers via cold outreach is stronger validation for your product and sales process than inbound leads.
 Inbound leads are great but they may not be something you can always rely on.
-And you may not be able to effectively convert your ICP on a regular basis via marketing.
+If they dry up, you could be screwed.
+And you may not be able to effectively convert your ICP on a regular basis via marketing so being able to crack cold outreach is key.
 If you’ve worked your network or had friends sign up who make up most of your customers, that’s a sign you’re not ready to hire your first salesperson.
+Here are cold email tips to help you book more meetings.

 Can You Afford to Hire Your First Salesperson?